Arfs6/alx-system_engineering-devops/0x01-shell_permissions/README.md

 the 2-groups file prints the group the user is in. the file 3-new_owner changes the owner of hello to betty.
-The 4-empty file creatcreate's an empty file hello.
+The 4-empty file creatcreate's an empty file hello. the 5-execute file adds execute permission to hello file.